majguo/liberty-aad-oidc/README.md

 ## Setup Azure Active Directory
 * You will first need to [get an Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).
 It is very likely your Azure account already has a tenant.
 Please note down your tenant/directory ID.
-* Although this isn't absolutely necessary, you can [create a few Azure Active Directory users](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory).
-You can use these accounts or your own to test the application.
-Do note down email addresses and passwords.
 * You will need to [create a new application registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in Azure Active Directory.
 Please specify the redirect URI to be: https://localhost:9443/oidcclient/redirect/liberty-aad-oidc-javaeecafe.
 Please note down the application (client) ID.
 * You will need to create a new client secret.
 In the newly created application registration, find 'Certificates & secrets'.
 Select 'New client secret'.
 Provide a desciption and hit 'Add'.
 Note down the generated client secret value.